HowTo: RaspberryPi – Install MQTT server on the RaspberryPi

-MQTT (Message Queue Telemetry Transport) is the protocol that is becoming more and more important in the world of the Internet of Things.
+MQTT (Message Queue Telemetry Transport) is the protocol that is becoming increasingly important in the world of the Internet of Things.

-In the MQTT protocol, the individually connected clients do not speak directly to each other.
+In the MQTT protocol, the individual connected clients do not speak directly to each other.

-An MQTT message therefore always consists of a name and the data.
-The name (called "topic") allows clients to log in to the server as "interested" in the data sent under that name.
+An MQTT message always consists of a name and data.
+The name (called topic) enables clients to log in to the server as “interested parties” for the data sent under this name.

-As soon as the server receives data under this name, these are forwarded to all clients who have previously logged in as "interested parties" for this data.
+As soon as the server receives data under this name, it is forwarded to all clients who have previously registered as “interested parties” for this data.

 So much for the rough function of the MQTT protocol.

-In order to use the MQTT protocol in your network you need an MQTT server.
-How you install this on the RaspberryPi is explained in this article.
+In order for you to be able to use the MQTT protocol in your network, you need an MQTT server.
+I will explain to you how to install this on the RaspberryPi in this article.

-In addition to its own MQTT server, there is also the option of using external, via the Internet available MQTT server.
-These are partly provided free of charge.
+In addition to your own MQTT server, there is also the option of using external MQTT servers available over the Internet.
+Some of these are provided free of charge.

 In my opinion, this has a few disadvantages:

-– your data leaves the domestic network.
-The likelihood that this is mischief or can be driven at all is not high.
-Nevertheless, I feel somehow more comfortable, if my data does not leave the "own four walls".
+– your data leaves the home network.
+The probability that mischief will be committed or can be committed at all is not high.
+Nevertheless, I somehow feel more comfortable when my data doesn't leave my “own four walls”.

-– You depend on the external MQTT server.
-Should this not be attainable, because it failed for example or also your Internet connection can not be made, then also your complete network-internal (MQTT) communication falls out.
+– you are dependent on the external MQTT server.
+If this is not accessible, for example because it has failed or your internet connection cannot be established, your entire network-internal (MQTT) communication will also be lost.

 Since installing your own MQTT server is quick and free, this is the better alternative in my opinion.